Janet Montgomerie, Countess of Eglinton: Family

 George Montgomerie succeeded his elder brother as 15th Earl in 1892 and died in 1919.

 World War I

 During the First World War, Lady Eglinton was president of the Ayrshire Branch of the British Red Cross Society and a member of the Scottish War Executive of the Society.
-For these services she was created Dame Commander of the Order of the British Empire (DBE) in the 1920 civilian war honours.
+For these services she was appointed Dame Commander of the Order of the British Empire (DBE) in the 1920 civilian war honours.